-Current Event Presentation (Due September 4 - October 9.
-Students will choose one date on which to present; 5 minutes)
+Current Event Presentation (Due September 8 - October 15.
+Students will choose the date for their respective presentations; 5 minutes)

 Students will search the media and present at the beginning of class, one event related to physical activity that is currently in the news.
-Physical activity in this course is an umbrella phrase under which are found physical education, organized sport, informal recreation, formal recreation, and exercise.
+Physical activity in this course is an umbrella phrase under which are found physical education, informal recreation, formal exercise, and organized sport.
 As part of the 5-minute presentation, students must make a philosophical, historical, or sociological connection between the event and course content.
 Often, people do not realize the socio-cultural aspects of events currently happening in physical activity.
 In addition to presenting the event, students will initiate class discussion of the topic.
-Students will be evaluated on their knowledge of the current event, connection to course content, ability to initiate discussion, and ability to effectively communicate their presentation.
+Students will be evaluated on their knowledge of the current event, ability to effectively communicate their presentation, ability to connect the current event to course content, and ability to initiate discussion.
 Students will receive feedback on their oral communication skills which is to be integrated into the historical person presentation.

-Philosophy of Physical Activity/Education Paper (3-page draft due September 30; 5-page final copy due October 16)
+Philosophy of Physical Activity/Education Paper (3-page draft due September 29; 5-page final copy due October 15)

-The paper, "My Philosophy of Physical Activity/Education," is intended to get students thinking about who they are as physical activity specialists/physical educators.
-Using discussions in class and their own research as guides, students will identify and write their philosophy of physical activity/education.
+Simply stated, Socrates said, "Know thyself."
+The paper, "My Philosophy of Physical Activity/Education," is intended to get students thinking about who they are as physical activity specialists or physical educators.
+Using discussions in class and their own research as guides, students will identify and write their philosophy of physical activity or physical education.
 Students should take note of things that "strike home" with them - things they identify with and feel strongly about.
 Students will be evaluated on their ability to reflect, analyze, synthesize concepts, and draw conclusions that address:

-- (1) What is important to them regarding physical activity/education and why they have those beliefs? - (2) With which contemporary philosophy do they identify because this will be the foundation for many of their beliefs and value?. - (3) In their discussion of a contemporary philosophy, students need to show they understand the philosophy and how it connects to their personal beliefs
+- (1) What is important to them regarding physical activity or physical education and why they have those beliefs? - (2) With which contemporary philosophy do they identify because this will be the foundation for many of their beliefs and value. - (3) In their discussion of a contemporary philosophy, students need to show they understand the contemporary philosophy and how it connects to their personal beliefs effectively communicate their presentation.

 Length of the draft is 3 pages.
 After submitting the draft, students will schedule an individual conference with the instructor to discuss the paper and receive feedback on their writing.
 Students will integrate the feedback they receive into writing the final copy of the paper.

 Length of the final copy is 5 pages.

-Historical Person Presentation (Due October 2 - October 30) The date students present will be determined by the person they choose to portray; 5-10 minutes.)

-Students will select a significant person in physical activity history to portray.
+Historical Person Presentation (Due October 8 - November 5.
+The date students present will be determined by the person they choose to role-play; 5-10 minutes.)
+Students will select a significant person in physical activity history to role-play.
 Assuming the identity of that person, students will be responsible for being knowledgeable of that individual's beliefs, how those beliefs impacted education, and how those beliefs affected physical activity.
 This 5-10 minute presentation will be given as a guest speaker visiting the class, who after the presentation will field questions from members of the class.
-Students will be evaluated on their knowledge of the individual they are portraying, the individual's beliefs, and the connection of those beliefs to education and physical activity.
-Students will also be evaluated on their ability to effectively communicate their presentation.
+Students will be evaluated on their knowledge of the individual they are role-playing and the individual's beliefs, and the connection of those beliefs to education and physical activity.
+Students will also be evaluated on their ability to

-Physical Activity Time Traveler Paper (Thesis statement due October 28; completed paper due November 11)
+Physical Activity Time Traveler Paper (Thesis statement due October 29; completed paper due November 17)